immunefi-team/Bounty_Boosts/Alchemix/31566 - [SC - Medium] Checkpoints wont update block number in point b....md

 # Checkpoints won't update block number in point because of a Rounding issue

-Submitted on Tue May 21 2024 06:27:19 GMT-0400 (Atlantic Standard Time) by @copperscrewer for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 12:27:19 UTC by @copperscrewer for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31566